 THE INGENUITY OF SELECTIVITY

 One of serrapeptase’s most fascinating characteristics is its ability to “know.”
-It has a unique ability to dissolve dead tissue in injured areas, while not harming living cells.
+Serrapeptase bears a unique ability to dissolve dead tissue in injured areas, while not harming living cells.
 Like how the process of autophagy during fasting selectively targets damaged, old proteins to remove and recycle, serrapeptase holds a similar selective power.
 Studies have shown that serrapeptase specifically accumulates in damaged tissue rather than the blood stream.
 Once absorbed, it is directly distributed to inflammatory sites, perhaps by binding with plasma protease inhibitor alpha-1 macroglobulin.

 I don’t like to think of myself as a supplement girl.
 In my dream world, we receive all the nourishment and support we need from ancestral whole foods and an active lifestyle, full of light and love.
 That said, I’m all for supporting our body’s vitality from the inside out, and serrapeptase fits the bill for supercharging the body in a myriad of shocking avenues.
 I started it for mere allergies, and have kept it in my life for so much more.
-From inflammation to brain fog to cardiovascular disease and Alzheimer’s prevention, serrapeptase seems to have something for everyone.
+From inflammation to brain fog to fatty deposits, serrapeptase seems to have something for everyone.
 Next time you fall into some silk sheets, or see a cocoon, maybe take a moment of gratitude for this powerful enzyme.